Summary & Highlights

 - Packed with authentic copper’s therapeutic properties.
 Keeps your feet dry.
 They also encourage natural blood circulation to aid in healing.

-If you decide to try them for yourself, Copper Compression offers a 30-day money back guarantee.
-Be sure to use my discount code GWG20 to save 20% off of regular price.
+If you decide to try them for yourself, Copper Compression offers a 30-day money-back guarantee.
+Use my discount code GWG20 to save 20% off the regular price.

 If you had surgery on your leg recently, these socks would help prevent blood clots in and around your legs.
 The support and compression are located on the calves, heels, and toes.
 These areas are more prone to blood clots.